carmine560/trading-assistant/README.md

     # Note: Trading fees, not considered here, may cause further cash balance
     # reduction.
     ('check_daily_loss_limit', 'ALERT_TEXT'),
+    # Check if the current number of trades for the day exceeds the maximum
+    # daily number of trades.
+If it does, speak the alert text and exit.
+This
+    # command requires that the 'count_trades' command below has been called in
+    # a previous action.
+The '-MDN' option configures the maximum daily number
+    # of trades.
+A zero value for it indicates unlimited trades.
+    ('check_maximum_daily_number_of_trades', 'ALERT_TEXT'),
     ('click', 'X, Y'),               # Click at coordinates X, Y.
     # Wait for and locate a widget image in a region and click it, assuming the
     # image file is located in the 'HYPERSBI2' subdirectory of the same